 The salt scrub process isn’t necessary every time.
 Usually you can wipe down your grill pan with a paper towel or cloth in between uses.
 Your cast iron pans will last for years.

-Here are some recipes where I use a cast iron pan:
+Here are some recipes you’ll enjoy making with a cast iron pan:

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Please note that this post was originally published in April 2012 and was updated in January 2019.